tpriest0/FRAM_EGC_2016_2020_data_analysis/README.md

 For information on the data provided in this repository and a description of the processing, please see the wiki

-The data files along with the R script required to reproduce our results and generate the main figures presented in the manuscript are available under this branch.
+The data files along with the R script required to reproduce our results and generate the main figures presented in the manuscript are available under [this branch](README.md)